 Did I answer all your concerns about whether hot tubs attract midges?

-Yes, midges and mosquitoes like to hang around hot tubs.
+Yes, flies, midges, mosquitoes, and maybe even spiders like to hang around hot tubs.

 Especially when there are 4 or 5 people in there enjoying themselves, giving off lots of CO2, but you don’t have to suffer being bitten.
 There are lots of things you can do to prevent this.